xuchen66/sphinx-emdocs/source/serialEM-note-LD-mP-nP.rst

 #.
 On microscope right panel, press "Eucentric Focus".
 #.
 Reset Defocus (L2 button on our current setup for soft buttons, yours could different), this makes defocus display 0.
 #.
 Select V area (radio button) on LD control panel.
+#. wait 6-7 seconds to allow scope to switch to this mag and mP mode.
 #.
 On microscope right panel, press "Eucentric Focus".
 #.
 Reset Defocus (L2 button on our current setup for soft buttons, yours could different), this makes defocus display 0.
 #.
+Set View Defocus Offset to target value (-300 in my case) using dial Up-Down button on SerialEM LD Control Panel.
+#.
 From Task - Specialized Options, make sure the "Adjust Focus on Probe Mode Change" is **NOW** checked.
-#.
-Set View Defocus Offset to target value (-300 in my case) using dial Up-Down button on SerialEM LD Control Panel.

 That's it.